siddharthdb/currency-exchange-api/Readme.md

 GET /latest
 ```

-Get historical rates for 4 Jan 1999.
+Get historical rates other than latest..

 ```http
 GET /2020-08-26